pbuckner/x-plane_plugins/XPython/docs/source/development/modules/instance.rst

     Without this, a plugin is responsible for updating an instance's local position using :func:`instanceSetPosition` when the coordincate system shifts.
 Use this for static instances that you would not otherwise have to move.
-(Always call :func:`instanceSetPosition` first.)
+(Always call :func:`instanceSetPosition`, once, first.)

     Autoshift remains active until the next :func:`instanceSetPosition` is called for this instance.
-You would have to repeat the call to :func:`instanceSetPositionAutoShift` to re-enable this feature.
+If you call :func:`instanceSetPosition` you will have to repeat the call to :func:`instanceSetPositionAutoShift` to re-enable this feature.

-    If your instance requires passing datarefs (which is done using :func:`instanceSetPosition`) this function isn't helpful as you will have to re-calculate position information on each call.
+    If your instance requires passing datarefs (which is done using :func:`instanceSetPosition`) this function isn't helpful as you will still have to re-calculate position information on each call.

     `Official SDK <https://developer.x-plane.com/sdk/XPLMInstance/#XPLMInstanceSetPositionAutoShift>`__ :index:`XPLMInstanceSetPositionAutoShift`